ArtexJay/Obsidian-CyberGlow/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: ''
+title: "[Feature Request]"
-labels: ''
+labels: enhancement
 assignees: ''

 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
+**Describe the change you'd like**
-A clear and concise description of what you want to happen.
+A clear and concise description of what you want to be changed.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.
+**Describe any plug-ins that this change would be affected** A clear and concise description of any alternative solutions or features you've considered.

 **Additional context**